Chirality-induced orbital Edelstein effect in an analytically solvable model: Additional effects present in real materials

-We note that we have restricted our model to one dimension, so that we can solve it analytically.
+We note that we have restricted our model to quasi one dimension, so that we can solve it analytically.
 In reality, the individual helices are coupled by van der Waals interactions and dispersion along $k_x$ and $k_y$ emerges.
 However, especially near the center of the energy range, the Fermi surfaces are sheets that extend throughout the whole $k_xk_y$ plane of the three-dimensional Brillouin zone, similar to the schematics shown in Fig.~\ref{fig:edelstein}(b).
-In Figs.~S1, S2 in the Supplemental Material~\cite{SupplMat} we show that the full three-dimensional system is here described well by the quasi-one-dimensional analytical model.
+In Appendix~\ref{app:comparison3d}, we show that the full three-dimensional system is here described well by the quasi-one-dimensional analytical model.